-4.5 million people have left Venezuela due to political instability, insecurity and economic collapse.
-This is the fastest growing refugee crisis in Latin American history and has become one of the biggest displacement crises in the world.
-The European Union stands with the people of Venezuela and is at the forefront of the international mobilisation to solve the crisis in the country and support a political, democratic, peaceful and Venezuelan-owned solution.
+5.1 million people have left Venezuela due to political instability, insecurity and economic collapse.
+This is the largest refugee crisis in Latin American history and has become one of the biggest displacement crises in the world.
+The European Union stands with the people of Venezuela and is at the forefront of international efforts to solve the crisis in the country and support a political, democratic, peaceful and Venezuelan-owned solution.

 The European Union and the Government of Spain, with the support of the UN Refugee Agency (UNHCR) and the International Organization for Migration (IOM), have convened an International Donors Conference in solidarity with Venezuelan refugees and migrants in the countries of the region, in the context of COVID-19.

 On the World Day for Cultural Diversity for Dialogue and Development, we celebrate cultural diversity in the European Union and underline its importance in fostering dialogue and respect between people all around the world.
 Europe is a mosaic of diversity shaped by centuries of exchanges between different nations, languages and cultures.

 Today is the International Day Against Homophobia, Transphobia and Biphobia (IDAHOT).
 On this occasion, I want to focus this blog post on people who still suffer discrimination and violence because of their identity and because they cannot freely live and love according to their choice.
 More specifically, I want to pay tribute to the lesbian, gay, bisexual, transgender and intersex (LGBTI+) community and to all the LGBTI+ activists who defend the right to be oneself.